 In Kenya, 51 Vietnamese refugees are waiting for a decision on their future, after being granted temporary asylum at a coastal holiday centre near Mombasa.

-In Kenya, 51 Vietnamese refugees are waiting for a decision on their future, after being granted temporary asylum at a coastal holiday centre near Mombasa.
+Background: In Kenya, 51 Vietnamese refugees are waiting for a decision on their future, after being granted temporary asylum at a coastal holiday centre near Mombasa.
 All are members of the same family and narrowly escape drowning in the South China Sea when their open fishing boat began to sink.
 They were rescued by a Greek freighter which took them to Mombasa Harbour -- and into a diplomatic wrangle on their future.

 SYNOPSIS: Kenya decided to grant the Vietnamese family temporary asylum at this Indian Ocean coastal resort, after Greece agreed on humanitarian grounds to accept the refugees should they find no other home when their three-month asylum period ends.
 Canada has since announce it will accept about 25 members of the family.
 The United Nations High Commission for Refugees says the United States is also considering accepting some.